jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 long-lived teams paying the cost of not standardizing early, even to the point of crippling themselves and delaying the shipment of every feature.

+A note on standards: I feel fairly confident that some standard is far better than no standard but watch out for choosing standards that can be hard to change later.

 ---

-Improving on the above examples has saved me a lot of time over the years and helped me build better relationships with PR authors, even those with whom I don’t frequently interact.
+Improving my own feedback has saved me a lot of time over the years and helped me build better relationships with PR authors, even those with whom I don’t frequently interact.
 Hopefully, you can also apply some of these suggestions to your own PR feedback and see good results.
-Feel free to share your own tips on better code reviews with me.